Send out your light and your truth, that they may lead me, and bring me to your holy hill and to your dwelling. Psalm 43:3

 Matthew Chapter 5

-(46) For if you love those who love you, what reward have you?
-Do not even the tax collectors do the same?
-(47) And if you greet your brethren only, what do you do more than others?
-Do not even the tax collectors do so?
-(48) Therefore you shall be perfect, just as your Father in heaven is perfect.
+(46) If you love those who love you, what reward will you get?
+Are not even the tax collectors doing that?
+(47) And if you greet only your brothers, what are you doing more than others?
+Do not even pagans do that?
+(48) Be perfect, therefore, as your heavenly Father is perfect.